Webinar Popup Cancel button

 We have previously explored the importance of packaging artwork colors in branding and how color theory can be used to bring the best out of your brand.
 We’ve also understood how color psychology plays a part in establishing your identity and attracting more consumers to your brand.
 However, when it comes to food branding in particular, the rules can be slightly different.

 Food packaging comes with unique requirements considering the role it plays in improving the customer experience.
 The right colors could help you clarify your brand identity and give you the best foundation to build your business.
-Today, let’s look at the colors most commonly used in takeaway food packaging and how they can help your brand.
+Today, let’s look at the best colors in takeaway food packaging and how they can help your brand.

 Top takeaway food packaging colors for your brand